Japan Airlines cuts more services in Asia due to coronavirus outbreak | The Japan Times

-The cutback will affect flights to South Korea’s Busan and Gimpo airports as well as those connecting Osaka and Taipei, JAL said.
-Services between Osaka and Shanghai and between Nagoya and Tianjin will also be reduced.
+The cutback will affect flights to South Korea’s Busan and Gimpo airports, as well as those connecting Osaka and Taipei, JAL said.
+Services between Osaka and Shanghai and between Nagoya and Tianjin, China, will also be reduced.

-Among Japanese airlines, All Nippon Airways Co. has temporarily suspended services from Narita to Wuhan — the Chinese city at the center of the outbreak — and Chengdu.
+Among Japanese airlines, All Nippon Airways Co. has temporarily suspended services from Narita Airport to the Chinese cities of Wuhan — the center of the outbreak — and Chengdu.

 Singapore Airlines also said Tuesday it will cut the number of flights operated by the company and its subsidiary airline as the new coronavirus epidemic dampens demand for air travel.